Line two baking sheets with baking paper and draw a 23 cm circle on each sheet.

 Using a food mixer or an electric whisk, whisk the aquafaba and cream of tartar at high speed in a large bowl for around 5 minutes until the mixture has doubled in volume and is light and fluffy.

-Continue whisking and add the sugar, one teaspoon at a time till it has been completely absorbed.
-Then add the vanilla bean paste and whisk for a further 2 minutes until the mixture forms stiff, glossy peaks.
+Continue whisking, adding the sugar one teaspoon at a time till it has been completely absorbed.
+Add the vanilla bean paste and whisk for a further 2 minutes until the mixture forms stiff, glossy peaks.

-Dive the meringue between the two circles drawn on the baking sheets, spreading the mixture evenly but making each circle a little thicker around the edges than middle.
+Divide the meringue mixture between the two circles drawn on the baking sheets, spreading the mixture evenly but making each circle a little thicker around the edges.
 Place in the oven and cook for 1 ½ hours or till firm to the touch.
 Turn off the heat and leave to dry in the oven or a cool/dry place overnight.

 On the next day place the frozen berries and lime juice in a small saucepan, bring to simmer and cook on a medium heat for 3-4 minutes or until the fruit is soft and the liquid has mostly evaporated.
 Remove from the heat and set aside to cool down completely.